Glossary

 Advanced Features

-- Elastic Training: Horovod supports elastic training, allowing dynamic adjustment of resources during training.
-This is particularly useful in cloud environments where resource availability can fluctuate.
+Supports dynamic adjustment of resources during training—especially useful in cloud environments where resources may fluctuate.

 Community and Contributions

-Horovod is hosted on GitHub, where it has a robust community of contributors and users.
-It is part of the Linux Foundation AI, inviting developers to contribute to its ongoing development and improvement.
-With over 14,000 stars and numerous forks, Horovod’s community engagement is strong, reflecting its critical role in distributed training frameworks.
+Horovod is hosted on GitHub, with a robust community of contributors and users.
+As part of the Linux Foundation AI, developers are encouraged to contribute to its ongoing development.
+With over 14,000 stars and numerous forks, Horovod’s community engagement highlights its critical role in distributed training.

 Horovod: Enhancing Distributed Deep Learning